zzeniale/Portfolio/README.md

 Feb 2019 | https://github.com/zzeniale/MS-Word-Tools

 These are two of the scripts I made to automate some repetitive and error-prone steps in report preparation (so that I can focus more time on actually writing the report):

-**Script #1**<br>
-Prompts the user to select a directory, and insert all photos from directory into a table in a word document.
+1. <i>Word_ColourCells.py</i>: Prompts the user to select a directory, and insert all photos from directory into a table in a word document.
 Useful for inserting large amounts of photos or graphics.

-**Script #2**<br>
-Colours cells in a table differently according to the values in them.
+2. <i>Word_InsertPhotos.py</i>: Colours cells in a table differently according to the values in them.
 First prompts the user to select a document that contains a table of values.
 Useful for creating visual representations of metrics (e.g. red for negative numbers, blue for zeros, green for positive numbers).

 **Language**<br>
 Python